A Travel Price Comparison for Families, Couples, and Backpackers Dijon vs. Prague for Attractions, Food, Nightlife, and Couples

 Prague is a fun place to experience.
 Each neighborhood in Prague has its own distinct appeal, so there are pleny of areas to explore.
 Visiting the old town is also a must.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

-Travelers enjoy the shopping and museums when visiting the relaxing destination of Dijon.
+Travelers enjoy the shopping and museums when visiting the cultural destination of Dijon.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Each neighborhood in Prague has its own distinct appeal, so there are pleny of areas to explore.
 Plenty of people spend one week in the area when traveling.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is often enough time to do most activities.